Repertoi-e/light-std/README.md

 - No throwing of exceptions, .. ever, .. anywhere.
 No excuse.
   They make code complicated.
 When you can't handle an error and need to exit from a function, return multiple values.
 C++ doesn't really help with this, but you can use C++17 structured bindings, e.g.:
 >          auto [content, success] = path_read_entire_file("data/hello.txt");
+- In general, error conditions (which require returning a status) should be rarely justifiable.
+The code should just do the correct stuff.
+Otherwise it quickly becomes complicated and we lose confidence on what could happen and where.

 #### Example
 `array` is this library is a struct that contains 2 fields (`Data` and `Count`).